donnate/donnate.github.io/_pages/about.md

 Research Interests
 ======
-My research interests lie in the analysis of structure in high-dimensional datasets, and in particular, in the analysis of graphs </strong>.
+My research interests lie in the <b> analysis of structure in high-dimensional datasets, and in particular, in the analysis of graphs </b>.

  From brain connectomics to cybersecurity, graphs appear as an indispensable paradigm for studying complex relationships between entities in a number of applications where the analysis of the system at the "atomic" node-level is either intractable or uninformative.
 However, graphs are non-Euclidean objects, for which there exists no standard statistical notion of mean, variance, etc. The definition of a principled framework for doing Machine Learning on graphs is thus an active, open area of research.